radar/elastic/README.md

 ## There's a bug / pull request

 [Create a new issue](https://github.com/radar/elastic/issues/new) or [submit a pull request](https://github.com/radar/elastic/compare) and follow the instructions.

+## ElasticSearch version

+This package is designed to work with ElasticSearch 2.4.x, since that's the version I am personally using.

+I think if there are API compatibility issues with ElasticSearch 5.x then we should look at creating a branch for 5.x compatibility.
+Please submit a pull request to kick off this process.